hauchenglee/hauchenglee.github.io/_posts/tech/2019-11-05-java-string.md

 For example:

 ```
-class Final {
-    public static void main(String[] args){
 final StringBuffer sb = new StringBuffer("Hello");

 // Even though reference variable sb is final
 // We can perform any changes
 sb.append("GFG");

 // Here we will get compile time error
 // Because reassignment is not possible for final variable
 sb = new StringBuffer("Hello World");
-    }
-}
 ```

 Pictorial Representation of the above Program